 Noticed any symptoms which involve your penis?
-There can be problems like swelling, redness or itching.
+There can be problems like swelling, redness, or itching in the penile region.
 If you notice these problems in your penis, then you might be suffering from some penis disease.
-You might be suffering from STI which is a sexually transmitted infection which requires treatment soon.
+You might be suffering from STI which is a sexually transmitted infection that requires treatment soon.
 This article will provide you with a range of penis diseases and when is the right time to see the doctor.

 - Yeast infection